envimate/message-mate/README.md

 sent.
 In case several requests are simultaneously active, responses and exceptions have to be checked, if they correspond to the correct request.

 The `MessageFunction` class simplifies this Request-Reply communication.
-During its creation you can define, which potential success and error responses could occur.
-Sending the request returns a future, that is fulfilled once the request was answered: may it be a successful reply, a reply indicating an error or an exception, that was thrown during the process.
+When sending a request over a `MessageFunction`, a `ResponseFuture` is returned.
+This will fulfill, once a message with a `CorrelationId` is received, that matches the request`s `MessageId`, or an exception occured for either the request, or a correlated reply.

 The future provides the methods `get`and `await`, which block the caller until a result is received or the optional timeout expired.
 The future also allows for a non blocking processing.
 Via the `then` method follow up actions can be defined, that are executed once a the future is fulfilled.

-The following example modells the process of buying a number of apples from a farmer.
+The following example models the process of buying a number of apples from a farmer.
 The `BuyAppleRequest` starts the negotiation.
 The farmer can accept the offer with an `AcceptOfferReply` or decline with a `DeclineOfferReply` based on his stock: